barbarer/py4e-int/_sources/objects/Exercises.rst

   :feedback_a: This uses the constructor function to create an object with arguments.
   :feedback_b: The instance can have a similar name to the class.
 This uses the constructor function to create an object with arguments.
   :feedback_c: This is correct and does not have arguments.
-  :feedback_d: 'new' is not required
+  :feedback_d: The 'new' is incorrect

-  Which of the following does **not** create an object instance?
+  Which of the following does **not** correctly create an object instance?

 .. mchoice:: multipleinstances_code_output
   :practice: T